 Unify Both Teams Around One Goal

 While building brand awareness and increasing sales revenue are vital parts of your business — the ultimate goal is to delight customers with your product and/or service.
 The momentum of happy customers drives referrals and repeats sales.
 By keeping the customer at the forefront of all company operations, businesses empower everyone to drive sales via exceptional service.
 This perspective takes the funnel above and transforms it into a repeatable process, a “wheel” if you will that continues to move the business forward.
-While the funnel is certainly the more actionable step, this “wheel”
+While the funnel is certainly easier to visualize, this “wheel” is the ultimate goal.

 Bonus: Practical Steps to Implementing Alignment